syntasso/kratix-docs/docs/workshop/part-ii/03-dependencies.md

 <PartialWcrBinaryDownload />

-#### Add all dependencies to the Promise
+#### Add all Dependencies to the Promise

-Per the usage instructions you have now seen, you can use the provided binary to add dependencies to an existing Promise.
-Run the following command to overwrite the current Promise file to add the dependencies to the existing API and Workflows sections:
+Per the usage instructions you have now seen, you can use the provided binary to add Dependencies to an existing Promise.
+Run the following command to overwrite the current Promise file to add the Dependencies to the existing API and Workflows sections:

 ```bash
 echo "current Promise length is: $(wc -l promise.yaml)"